APPENDICES

 3b

-Zenon married Arthémise Lebeau probably in Pointe Coupee Parish in the late 1810s or early 1820s.
+Zénon married Arthémise Lebeau probably in Pointe Coupee Parish in the late 1810s or early 1820s.
 Their daughter married into the Bergeron (French Creole, not Acadian) family.
-Zenon died in Pointe Coupee Parish in May 1829; he was only 33 years old.
+Zénon died in Pointe Coupee Parish in May 1829, age 33.

 3c

 Guillaume III married Armeline, daughter of Alexis Lebeau, at the Pointe Coupee church, Pointe Coupee Parish, in December 1825.
 Their child, perhaps a son, name unrecorded, died in Pointe Coupee Parish, "age 3 or 4 mos.," in November 1835.
-Guillaume III died in Pointe Coupee Parish in September 1859; he was 57 years old.
+Guillaume III died in Pointe Coupee Parish in September 1859, age 57.
 His line of the family probably died with him.
+Their daughter married into the Gremillon family.

 3d

-During the War Between the States, Émile, fils served in the Pointe Coupee Battalion Louisiana Light Artillery, a front-line unit that fought gallantly in Mississippi, Kentucky, Tennessee, Louisiana, and Georgia. Émile, fils, along with his unit, was captured at Vicksburg, Mississippi, in July 1863.
+During the War of 1861-65, Émile, fils served in the Pointe Coupee Battalion Louisiana Light Artillery, which fought in Mississippi, Kentucky, Tennessee, Louisiana, and Georgia. Émile, fils, along with his unit, was captured at Vicksburg, Mississippi, in July 1863.
 He accepted parole from the federals and remained at home. Émile, fils married Philomène, minor daughter of Pervis Major, at the Lakeland church, Pointe Coupee Parish, in February 1867.
+Their son Émile Ozémi was born near Lakeland in January 1868.

-Anius died near Lakeland, Pointe Coupee Parish, in March 1863.
-He was only 26 years old and does not seem to have married.
+Anius died near Lakeland, Pointe Coupee Parish, in March 1863, age 26, and does not seem to have married.
 One wonders if his death was war-related.

 3e

-Terence married Jeanne or Julia Bizette probably in Pointe Coupee Parish in the 1850s; if so, he would have been in his 50s.
+Terence married Jeanne or Julia Bizette probably in Pointe Coupee Parish in the 1850s; if so, he would have been in his 50s at the time of the wedding.
 Their son Joseph was baptized at the Lakeland church, Pointe Coupee Parish, age 10 months, in April 1861.
-Terence died near Lakeland in January 1865; he was 59 years old.
+Terence died near Lakeland in January 1865, age 59.

 .